HeadCase/dissertation/README.md

 Source code for 2019/2020 MSc Data Science and Analytics dissertation.
 See [final-report.pdf](final-report.pdf) for full dissertation write-up.

+## Title
-*Title*: Congressional Redistricting in the United States: Using Markov Chain Monte Carlo to Identify Partisan Gerrymanders
+*Congressional Redistricting in the United States: Using Markov Chain Monte Carlo to Identify Partisan Gerrymanders*

 ## Abstract